RobbieNesmith/earthwalker/README.md

 That's it.
 The website should be hosted at `localhost:8080`.
 The port can be remapped via docker.

+#### Hosting on Archlinux using the AUR package
+[Download, build and install](https://wiki.archlinux.org/index.php/Arch_User_Repository#Installing_and_upgrading_packages) the [earthwalker-git](https://aur.archlinux.org/packages/earthwalker-git/) package.
+Then start it via:

+    $ sudo systemctl start earthwalker.service

+You can then access the website at `http://localhost:8080`.
+You can configure earthwalker (e.g. the port) by editing `/etc/earthwalker/config.toml`.
+Check out [Using systemctl](https://wiki.archlinux.org/index.php/Systemd#Basic_systemctl_usage) for more information on how to manage the server.

 #### Hosting on Linux or the Windows Subsystem for Linux (WSL) manually (without Docker)

 Start by installing [Git](https://git-scm.com/), [Go](https://golang.org/) and [node](https://nodejs.org/en/download/).